tbal999/quick-webapps/README.md

 # quick webapps!
 tiny webapp examples aimed at beginners to go

-Makes use of the library: https://github.com/JesusIslam/tldr <-- a Text summarizer for golang using LexRank
+One of the examples makes use of this library: https://github.com/JesusIslam/tldr <-- a Text summarizer for golang using LexRank

 I will use this as an example at the Brighton Gophers March meetup